Nine Eleven Tribute Song & Video

 Sincerely yours, Ann M. Wolf

-Share your thoughts & memories about 9/11 or any heroes you want to honor in comment area below
+Share your memories about 9/11 below in the comment area

 “Miss Ann, on this Anniversary, I again watched the video and, more importantly, listened to your lovely words.
 Was hard to “hear” the words back then, but a bit easier today.
 And I can say: I will continue to love.
 “They” will not win by breaking my Spirit…which Spirit is forever and Eternal.
 Thank you for sharing your God-given gift with all.”